Innovation in Education

 Our thriving and welcoming community offers an environment of engagement, support, diversity and collegiality in an atmosphere of respect amongst peers, students, parents and staff.
 Colleagueship and collaboration within and across CA are great resources for new teachers.
 A faculty-mentoring program is in place within each division, teachers visit colleagues’ classrooms to learn from one other, and new co-teaching opportunities, both within and across academic disciplines, are developed yearly.

 A faculty advancement program

 provides structure for teacher evaluation and for promotion from the rank of instructor to senior instructor to preceptor to master teacher.
-The Yoeman Fisher and Frances Newton awards, as well as the McHugh Grant and technology integration awards, are presented each spring to deserving teachers who demonstrate teaching excellence and professional development innovation.
+The Yoeman Fisher, Frances Newton, and other merit awards are presented each spring to teachers who demonstrate teaching excellence and innovation.

 Send letter of application and resume (please note your name and subject or grade level in the subject line of your email) to:

 Denver, Colorado 80235 Shea.Jackson@coloradoacademy.org